syncfusion-content/uwp-docs/uwp/sfchart/Area.md

 ### ResetZooming

 The [`ResetZooming`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.SfChart~ResetZooming_EV.html) event occurs when resetting the chart on double tap.
-This is a cancellable event.
+This is a cancelable event.
 This argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ResetZoomEventArgs~Axis.html) - Gets an instance of the axis whose range is changed when panning.
 This event is triggered for each axis in the chart.
-* [`Cancel`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ResetZoomEventArgs~Cancel.html) - Gets or Sets a value that indicates whether the panning should be cancelled.
+* [`Cancel`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ResetZoomEventArgs~Cancel.html) - Gets or Sets a value that indicates whether the panning should be canceled.
 * [`PreviousZoomRange`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ResetZoomEventArgs~PreviousZoomRange.html) - Gets the previous visible range of the axis.

 **See also**